 It’s also important to regularly clean your bike’s braking system.
 This means cleaning the rotors, pads, and calipers, as well as checking for any debris that may be stuck in the system.
 Additionally, applying lubricant to the cables and pivot points can help ensure smooth operation of the brakes.
 Lastly, properly storing your bike indoors or under a cover can prevent moisture and rust buildup, which can damage the braking system over time.
 By regularly maintaining and caring for your mountain bike brakes, you’re not only ensuring optimal performance but also increasing the safety of your rides.

-Related Post: How Hard Is It to Build a Mountain Bike: A Beginner’s Guide
+Related Post: How to Adjust Your Brakes on a Mountain Bike: A Step-by-Step Guide

 Benefits of Regular Brake Bleeding: Improved Performance, Longevity, and Safety.